Please choose from the following for more details:

 - give students the tools and stimuli to reflect theoretically on their practice and think about wider criminal justice issues

-- provide high-quality instruction enabling candidates to gain a University of Cambridge Postgraduate Diploma or Master's degree in Applied Criminology, Penology and Management
+- provide high-quality instruction enabling candidates to gain a University of Cambridge Postgraduate Certificate or Master's degree in Applied Criminology, Penology and Management

 What Qualification Will I Gain?

 Upon successful completion of the master's year, students will graduate with a Master of Studies (M.St.)
 (Cantab) degree from the University of Cambridge.
 Students who complete year 1 successfully but who do not proceed to or do not complete year 2, will be awarded a Postgraduate Certificate in Applied Criminology, Penology and Management.

 Should I Consider This Course if I Already Have a Master's Degree?